-- OSIRIS-REx Laser Altimeter (OLA) - is a scanning LIDAR (Light Detection and Ranging) instrument that will provide high-resolution topographical information about Bennu during the mission.
+- OSIRIS-REx Laser Altimeter (OLA) – during the mission, the LIDAR (Light Detection and Ranging) instrument contributed high-resolution topographical information about Bennu.

-- OSIRIS-REx Visible and IR Spectrometer (OVIRS) – measures visible and infrared light from Bennu to provide spectral maps that identify mineral and organic material globally, and gathers local spectral information of candidate sample sites.
+- OSIRIS-REx Visible and IR Spectrometer (OVIRS) – OVIRS was used to measure visible and infrared light from Bennu.
+The spectral maps OVIRS provided will determine organic and mineral material globally and assembled local spectral data for potential sample sites.

-- OSIRIS-REx Thermal Emission Spectrometer (OTES) - provides mineral and temperature information by collecting infrared (from 5.71–100 μ m) spectral data from Bennu.
-Thermal data from OTES allows scientists to determine the mineral composition and temperature distribution of Bennu for global maps and local candidate sample-site areas.
+- OSIRIS-REx Thermal Emission Spectrometer (OTES)– OTES assembled infrared (from 5.71–100 μ m) spectral data from Bennu.
+This data lets scientists determine temperature distribution and mineral composition of Bennu, which is used for local candidate sample-site areas and global maps.

-- REgolith X-ray Imaging Spectrometer (REXIS) - a telescope that images the X-ray fluorescence line emission, allowing for mapping of the different elements present on Bennu’s surface.
+- REgolith X-ray Imaging Spectrometer (REXIS) – REXIS is a telescope that imaged the X-ray fluorescence line emission.
+This made mapping for elements on Bennu’s surface possible.

-- Touch-And-Go Sample Acquisition Mechanism (TAGSAM) – a simple sampler head with an articulated arm.
-Once the sampler head makes contact with the surface of Bennu, a burst of pure nitrogen gas will push surface regolith into the sampler’s chamber.
+- Touch-And-Go Sample Acquisition Mechanism (TAGSAM) – TAGSAM is a sampler head and articulated arm.
+The surface regolith was transmitted into the sampler’s chamber with a burst of pure nitrogen gas emitted after the sampler head contacted the surface of Bennu.

-The OSIRIS-REx team consists of university researchers, NASA personnel, and industry members.
+The OSIRIS-REx team is made up of engineers, veteran scientists, managers, students, and those starting careers.
 The mission's principal investigator is Dr. Dante Lauretta from the University of Arizona.
-The University of Arizona also leads the science team, and the mission’s science observation planning, and data processing.
+The mission’s science team and science observation and processing are led by the University of Arizona.
 Overall mission management, systems engineering and safety and mission assurance for OSIRIS-Rex is provided by NASA's Goddard Space Flight Center in Greenbelt, Maryland.
-Lockheed Martin Space Systems in Denver designed and built the spacecraft, and is providing flight operations.
-Goddard and KinetX Aerospace are responsible for navigating the OSIRIS-REx spacecraft.
-Collaborators from institutions around the US and other countries also contribute their expertise.
-For a full listing of team members and affiliations, click here.
+In addition to designing and building the spacecraft, Lockheed Martin Space Systems in Denver provide flight operations.
+Navigation of the OSIRIS-REx spacecraft is the responsibility of Goddard and KinetX Aerospace.
+Collaborators outside the U.S. also contribute to this mission.
+For a full list of team members and affiliations, click here.